-Yara Grieder likes to keep busy: she’s a community volunteer, an enthusiastic mom, and a positive presence at work.
+Yara Grieder likes to keep busy: she’s a community volunteer, a mom, and a positive presence at work.
 It’s an admirable quality to be sure, but that inclination to participate can also be a challenge to keep up, especially if you happen to be a first-generation college student earning your bachelor’s degree, on top of everything else.

 But Grieder has another quality: determination.
 When it came to her education—gaining her bachelor’s in Multidisciplinary Studies from the College of Continuing and Professional Studies—she used a combination of those two qualities to ensure academic and professional success.